Skoda Enyaq iV SUV - Interior & comfort

 Skoda has ushered in a new method for choosing the Enyaq iV, because you first pick the battery size, followed by an interior theme: Loft, Lodge, Lounge, Suite, EcoSuite or SportLine.

 Thanks to its electric powertrain, the Enyaq iV is the quietest Skoda we've ever driven but it isn't the smoothest.
 Wheels span up to 21-inches in diameter, and the 20-inch items fitted to our test car resulted in a fairly firm ride, which is especially noticeable at town speeds.
 It does improve at higher speeds and the optional adaptive suspension dampers do seem to help make the ride more comfortable.
+The 80x SportLine model offers a slightly better ride at low speeds, even without the adaptive dampers.

 Skoda Enyaq iV dashboard